 New Markets Tax Credit (NMTC) Program

-The New Markets Tax Credit (NMTC) Program provides tax incentives for investments in business or economic development projects in distressed rural or urban counties, including capital investments in healthcare facilities.
+The New Markets Tax Credit (NMTC) Program provides tax incentives for investments in business and economic development projects in distressed rural and urban counties, including capital investments in healthcare facilities.

 The NMTC Program permits any taxpayer to receive a credit against federal income taxes for making an investment in designated Community Development Entities (CDEs).
 A CDE then invests the capital in a low-income community.
 The tax credit is equal to 39% of the cost of the initial investment and is claimed over 7 years.

 - Rural pharmacy retail stores

 - Supermarkets that operate in severely distressed rural areas

 - Building or expanding healthcare facilities that meet the needs of rural communities

 - Creating affordable office rental space for human service organizations